 Short-Term Courses Information

 The following courses are designed to be taken online while a student is in their home country.
 These courses are to be taken within four-weeks, with students completing tasks per week.
-Courses will be delivered through the online learning platforms Canvas and Microsoft Teams.
+Courses will be delivered through the online learning platforms Canvas and/or Microsoft Teams.
 Students will be enrolled in the classes and given access to the courses after payment is received.
+A Certificate of Completion will be given to the student for each course completed with a passing grade of 2.0 or higher.
+The certificate will include the course title and hours completed.

 Students may take up to four courses at one time.
-The more courses a student takes the more significant the discount per course.
-Please refer to the price list below for course costs.
-Dates for course offerings, registration deadlines, and prices per course are listed below.
+The more courses a student takes, the more significant the discount per course.
+Note: Groups of 15 or more receive a discount!

 Grammar 1 – Low Level